Protecting What Was.

 These timeless entities need protection, and they need it now.

-The Roots Cause is an initiative of the Israel Nature & Heritage Foundation of America (INHFA); our mission is to restore, revivify and revitalize Israel’s natural and historical treasures.
+The ISRAEL NATIONAL PARKS FOUNDATION is an initiative of the Israel Nature & Heritage Foundation of America (INHFA); our mission is to restore, revivify and revitalize Israel’s natural and historical treasures.
 By raising funds for conservation efforts, preservation of ancient historical sites, and educational initiatives — we are creating positive and sustainable change in a region that truly needs it.

 We work closely with the Israel Nature and Parks Authority to protect Israel’s historical assets and save over 200 endangered species.
 We also strive to promote sustainable tourism as an important economic engine of the Israeli periphery, as well as create educational programs to benefit underprivileged populations.